-Other indefinite-lived intangible assets in accordance with the Company's policy outlined above using the income approach.
+Other indefinite-lived intangible assets, which consists of tradenames, are tested for impairment in accordance with the Company's policy outlined above using the income approach.
 Fair value is estimated using the income approach based upon current sales projections applying the relief from royalty method.
 If the carrying value of the indefinite-lived intangible asset exceeds its fair value, an impairment loss is recognized in an amount equal to that excess.
-As a result of the analysis performed on May 1, 2021, all indefinite-lived tradenames had fair value in excess of carrying value.
+As a result of the analysis performed on May 1, 2022, all indefinite-lived tradenames had fair value in excess of carrying value.